Some will argue that mixed dog breeds are objectively better than purebred dogs.

 Where to Find Reputable German Shorthaired Weimaraner Breeders?

-Since the German Shorthaired Weimaraner is a dog breed that is more popular in Germany, it is possible that you will struggle when it comes to finding a breeder.
+Since the German Shorthaired Weimaraner is a dog breed that is more popular in Germany, you may struggle when it comes to finding a breeder.

 Your best option is to scour the internet in search of a breeder for these puppies that is not too far away, and even then, you may have trouble.